winbench/bench/docs/content/start/work.md

 date = "2016-06-21T16:35:09+02:00"
-description = "How do I use a Bench app in my project?" draft = true title = "Working In A Project"
+description = "How do I use a Bench app in my project?" draft = true title = "Working in a Project" weight = 4
 +++

 TODO

-You can walk through the more detailed tutorials about working in a project in the tutorial [Working In A Project].
+You can find a more detailed description of working in a project in the tutorial [Working in a Project].

-[Working In A Project]: /tutorial/project-work/
+[Working in a Project]: /tutorial/project-work/